modernweb-dev/rocket/site/pages/10--docs/20--basics/50--layouts.rocket.md

 </inline-notification>

-In order to provide this `data.title` we now need to export is within the page.
+In order to provide this `data.title` we now need to export it within the page.
 The code could look something like this.

 ````md